George Pickens: Personal life

 After being drafted by the Steelers in 2022, Pickens moved into an apartment in Pittsburgh with his older brother, Chris Humes.

 On the second night of the 2022 NFL draft, Pickens was the subject of a viral meme.
-Dressed in a white T-shirt, blue basketball shorts, and a ski mask, commonly called a "sheisty," Pickens watched as he was selected by the Pittsburgh Steelers in the second round from his family's living room.
+Dressed in a white T-shirt, blue basketball shorts, and a ski mask, commonly called a "shiesty", Pickens watched as he was selected by the Pittsburgh Steelers in the second round from his family's living room.
 His outfit, combined with his nonchalant posture, became a meme.
 Pickens later explained that his look was a mix of humor and frustration after not being chosen in the first round, admitting he was "a little salty".
 He told CBS Sports he decided to take a more relaxed approach to Day 2, skipping the formal suit he had prepared for the draft's opening night.
+The ski mask has since continued to be part of Pickens' on- and off-field attire.